Sitecore/jss/docs/data/routes/docs/nextjs/creating-components/new-component/en.md

    > You can create new components while the application is running.
 The application will refresh when you make changes.
    >
-   > Regardless of how you set up the project, to see you live code changes, open: `http://localhost:3000/`.
+   > Regardless of how you set up the project, to see your live code changes, open: `http://localhost:3000/`.

 2. Open a new terminal tab/window.
 In your application's root directory, run: